percona/pxb-docs/docs/xtrabackup-option-reference.md

 Usage: `--galera-info`

 This option creates the `xtrabackup_galera_info` file, which contains the local node state at the backup time.
 This option should be used when performing the backup of a Percona XtraDB Cluster.
-The option has no effect when [Backup locks] are used to create the backup.
+The option has no effect when [Backup locks :octicons-link-external-16:](https://docs.percona.com/percona-server/{{vers}}/backup-locks.html) are used to create the backup.

 ### generate-new-master-key